jdkunesh/jdkunesh.github.io/colophon.md

 ## History

 I've had a home page on the internet since 1995.
-This version of the site was produced in January, 2020.
-Highlights of the new version include wholly new content, an updated portfolio, as well as administrivia (like this colophon), and important features (like an [accessibility statement](/accessibility)).
+This version of the site was produced in 2020 and published January, 2021.
+Highlights of this version include an updated portfolio, administrivia (like this colophon), and important features (like an [accessibility statement](/accessibility)).

 ## Technology